birkhoffkiki/birkhoffkiki.github.io/index.md

 filename: index
 ---
 ### Introduction
-I am interested in the application of computer vision in medical image analysis, and can use Python, C++ and other tools to develop and deploy algorithms.
-During my master's degree, I participated in the development of computer-aided cervical cancer diagnosis system and accumulated rich engineering experience.
-In addition, I am able to independently carry out academic research.
+I am interested in the application of computer vision in medical or biomedical image analysis, and can use Python, C++ and other tools to develop and deploy algorithms.
+I am able to independently carry out academic research and my current researches include cytology image super-resolution and analysis.
+I also participated in the development of computer-aided cervical cancer diagnosis system and accumulated rich engineering experience.
+I hope I can study with talents and do some cool works in the future.
 ### Education
 2015.9-2019.7: Bachelor, Biomedical Engineering, Huazhong University of Science & Technology
 2019.9-present: Master, Biomedical Engineering, Huazhong University of Science & Technology